CAGR in Mutual fund

 Interpreting CAGR in Mutual Funds

-CAGR in mutual funds is an excellent tool for measuring the performance of your investment over time.
-However, it’s essential to understand that CAGR does not reflect the volatility or risks associated with the investment.
+While CAGR in mutual funds is an excellent tool for evaluating the performance of your investment over time.
+However, it’s important to understand that CAGR does not reflect the volatility or risks associated with the investment.
 It’s purely a mathematical measure that shows the average rate of return.

 What Constitutes a Good CAGR in Mutual Funds?